 Getting your CEO published on reputable third-party sites has a number of benefits, but ultimately, it all comes down to this: Customers want to connect with people, not brands.

 (Think Apple.
 It’s hard not to think about Steve Jobs, right?)

 But oftentimes, CEOs don’t have any time to write.
 Or maybe they’re not much of a writer.

 The solution?
-Ghostwriting.
-Hire a talented freelancer writer to create compelling content that you can get published as guest posts on leading sites in your industry.
+Hire a ghostwriter to create compelling content that you can get published as guest posts on leading sites in your industry.
 The byline goes to your CEO, the money goes to the writer, and everybody’s happy.